ChristianJHP/regression-signals/README.md

 Data
 	•	Sourced from Polygon.io and yfinance
 	•	Daily OHLCV up to May 21, 2025
-	•	If a coin didn’t have enough data, it got skipped
+	•	If a coin didn't have enough data, it got skipped

 Model Results
 	•	Average prediction error: ~4.15%